Cheth2107/CODSOFT/task1/readme.md

 To run this to-do list app locally, follow these steps:

-Creating a README file for a to-do list app using HTML, CSS, and JavaScript is a great way to provide information to potential users and developers.
+Creating a README file for a to-do list app using tkinter python is a great way to provide information to potential users and developers.
 Below is a sample README file for such an app:

 # To-Do List App